easy-ui/ui-console/README.md

         uiconsole init

- - Setup your server parameters.
+ - Setup your server parameters in _conf.json

         {
             "host": "192.168.2.136",